ashelleyPurdue/GoodbyeXAML/README.md

 If you pass a parameterless lambda expression instead of a value, the property will be bound to the result of that lambda expression.
-The property will automatically update whenever expression changes.
+The property will automatically update whenever the expression changes.

 Under the hood, it does this by converting the lambda expression to an Expression Tree, and then searching it to find any references to a class implementing